box/box-openapi/README.md

 * Every resource parameter has a type (and optional format)
 * Every resource parameter has a description and example
 * Every resource parameter passes the YAML linter
-* Every resource parameter is seperated by a new line to improve readability
+* Every resource parameter is separated by a new line to improve readability

 Some useful resources: